All Products

 kubectl apply -f ingress.yaml

-Step 3: Use HTTP to access the httpbin service
+Step 3: Verify HTTP access

 Run the following command to access the httpbin service:

-curl -H 'host: httpbin.aliyun.com' http://${IP address of the ASM gateway}/status/418
+curl -H 'Host: httpbin.aliyun.com' http://${IP address of the ASM gateway}/status/418

 Expected output: